 How Could Cannabis Help Causalgia?

-Causalgia is a result of nerve damage in one area which, over time, can begin to affect the central nervous system as a whole.
-Blood vessels may dilate and constrict abnormally leading to skin that sometimes looks unusually pale and other times becomes hot and red.
+Causalgia is a result of nerve damage in one area, which, over time, can begin to affect the central nervous system as a whole.
+Blood vessels may dilate and constrict abnormally, leading to skin that sometimes looks unusually pale and other times becomes hot and red.
 Changes in blood flow can also starve the underlying muscles of oxygen and nutrients, and eventually, they may begin to atrophy.

 5 Best Cannabis Strains for Causalgia

-While it isn’t going to knock your socks off, this strain can aid relaxation and improve both energy and focus.
+The Harlequin strain can aid relaxation and improve both energy and focus.
 More importantly, Harlequin’s high CBD content makes it perfect for managing various types of pain.

 #4 Jack Herer